-Sugared Almonds are a great salad topping, dessert topping, or simple snack.
-They are so good and so easy to make too!
-Double or triple this recipe to make extra to store in the freezer for later use.
-These are so addicting, so you have been warned!
+Sugared Almonds turn a salad, dessert, or simple snack into something extra special.
+They’re so good and so easy to make!
+Double or triple this recipe to make extra to keep on hand in the freezer for later use.
+These are so addicting– you have been warned!

 This sugared almonds recipe is super easy and absolutely perfect.
 There are so many ways to use them, so make them in bulk and save them for later!

 My favorite salads have lots of toppings.
 I don’t want a boring bowl of lettuce; I want a beautiful bowl of greens topped with amazing ingredients and a delicious dressing.
 That’s where these almonds come in.

 I love adding sugared almonds to my salads to add extra crunch, extra flavor, and just a hint of sweetness.
 They’re perfect for fruity salads (like this Strawberry Salad), or anything that needs a little extra something.
 Toss these little guys into a bowl of lettuce and dig in.